khalidNC/django_project_vidjan/README.md

 2. Now each movie needs to be associated with a genre:
 ***
         a.
-Here we should add another attribute genre and set this to an instance of models.ForeignKey() now with this we can create the relationship between movies and genaras.
+Here we should add another attribute genre and set this to an instance of models.ForeignKey() now with this we can create the relationship between movies and genre.

         b.
 And as the first argument we need to pass the genre class because we want to add a relationship between movies and genre class.